-3.2 Continuous Case
+3.2 Continuum-state Case

 How general are the phenomena highlighted in the 3-state model?
-In this section, we discuss under what conditions endogenous boom-and-bust cycles may arise in a less restrictive environment.
+In this section, we discuss under what conditions endogenous boom-and-bust cycles arise in a less restrictive environment.

 First, we relax the three-state assumption and return to the specification where ξ can take on a continuum of values.
 Second, we wish to understand how our two key conditions, (i) $\theta_L + \xi$ close to θ_H and (ii) low q_0 , translate to the more general case.
-To build intuition on this issue, Figure 6 shows the impulse responses of the economy in the continuous- ξ case assuming that ξ is independent of θ and is normally distributed with mean 0 and standard deviation $\sigma{\mathcal{E}}$.
+To build intuition on this issue, Figure 6 shows the impulse responses of the economy in the continuous- ξ case assuming that ξ is independent of θ and is normally distributed with mean 0 and standard deviation σ{ξ} .
 As in the previous section, we present the response of the economy in the bad-technology state $\theta = \theta_L$ but we vary the size of the ξ shock.
-Four shocks of various sizes are represented, with ξ expressed as a multiple of the standard deviation, namely $\xi = k\sigma{\xi}, k \in \{1.5, 1.9, 2, 2.1\}$.
+Four shocks of various sizes are represented, with ξ expressed as a multiple of the standard deviation, namely $\xi = k\sigma{\xi}$, $k \in \{1.5, 2.2, 2.4, 2.5\}$.
 The figure shows very distinct behaviors depending on the size of the shock.
-When the shock is relatively small, $\xi = 1.5\sigma{\xi}$ (yellow dash-dotted line), the economy does not experience any herding behavior in which the high initial investments leads to rising optimism.
+When the shock is relatively small, $\xi = 1.5\sigma{\xi}$ (dash-dotted line), the economy does not experience any herding behavior in which the high initial adoption rate leads to rising optimism.
 Agents put a sufficiently high likelihood on this ξ draw and are, consequently, able to detect it relatively quickly.
 Things start to differ as we increase the size of the shock.
-For an intermediate-sized shock, $\xi = 2\sigma{\xi}$ (green dashed line), the economy begins to experience a boom-bust cycle of the sort described earlier.
-Because of the low probability of experiencing a shock close to two standard deviations, agents are initially fooled by the high investment rates and the economy enters a growth stage with rising optimism and investment.
-The growth stage is slow and the crash occurs around date t=20, as in Figure 3.
-When the size of the shock is larger, $\xi > 2\sigma{\xi}$ (blue continuous line), the rise in investment is so large that the economy goes through an information cascade after experiencing a short growth stage, as in Figure 4.
+For an intermediate-sized shock, $\xi = 2.4\sigma{\xi}$ (dashed line), the economy begins to experience a boom-bust cycle of the sort described earlier.
+Because of the low probability of experiencing a shock greater than two standard deviations, agents are initially fooled by the high adoption rates and the economy enters a growth stage with rising optimism and adoption.
+The growth stage is slow and the crash begins around date t = 12, as in Figure 3.
+When the size of the shock is larger, $\xi > 2.5\sigma{\xi}$ (continuous line), the rise in adoption is so large that the economy goes through an information cascade after experiencing a short growth stage, as in Figure 4.
 The economy exits the cascade endogenously at a date which is further delayed as the size of the shock increases.